-When timestamp data is transferred from Pandas to Spark, it is
+When timestamp data is transferred from pandas to Spark, it is

 converted to UTC microseconds.
 This occurs when calling

-createDataFrame with a Pandas DataFrame or when returning a
+createDataFrame with a pandas DataFrame or when returning a

-pandas_udf.
+timestamp from a pandas UDF.
 These conversions are done

 automatically to ensure Spark has data in the expected format, so

 it is not necessary to do any of these conversions yourself.
 Any

 A standard UDF loads timestamp data as Python datetime objects, which is different than a pandas timestamp.
 To get the best performance, we recommend that you use pandas time series functionality when working with timestamps in a pandas UDF.
 For details, see Time Series / Date functionality.